viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 We then had a 10 min break where I messed around on the pool table again.

 We took our laptops and created our Github Account.
 We created our forks, through which I'm writing this blog!
+We then had another break until the end of the day.
+And, as you may have guessed, i messed on the pool table again.
+We left at 5:00pm

 ## Tuesday
 ![Red Hat](https://media.licdn.com/dms/image/sync/v2/D4E27AQG0k7J11PhVrA/articleshare-shrink_800/articleshare-shrink_800/0/1715854575117?e=2147483647&v=beta&t=p90eVR4DoE3f_dLfR9lHtLAVEG56CL9iItgiYbWf0yU "Red Hat Waterford")